MatthewKosloski/rescueour.world/README.md

 ```

 ## Support
 If have any comments, questions, or concerns, feel free to [email](mailto:hi@mtk.me) me or send me a [tweet](http://twitter.com/_mkos).
-I respond to tweet's quicker, though.
+I respond to Tweets quicker, though.